Level of Study

 Compulsory Assignments and Attendance

-Students must attend and sufficiently participate in laboratory work of at last 80% of the scheduled hours throughout the term.
-Participation must be approved by the teacher in the semester of teaching.
+Students must participate in the design and execution of experiments (either personal or laboratory work) during the semester.
 Obligatory learning activities must be approved before the student is allowed to take the exam in the subject.
 Such approval is valid in a total of three semester, including the semester of teaching.

 Forms of Assessment

-Supervised term paper in the form of a report on the experiment, with a length of about 4000 words (not counting references, appendices etc).
-The report should be written in APA format or another internationally accepted format for experimental reports.
+Supervised term paper with a length of about 4000 words (not counting references, appendices etc).
+The report should be written in APA format or another internationally accepted format for reports.

 Fall.
-There is also an exam early in the spring semester for students with valid and approved obligatory
+There is also an exam early in the spring semester for students with valid and approved obligatoryassignments.

 Introductory texts and scientific articles related to experimental psycholinguistics, about 400 pages.